Pennsylvania panel to vote on proposal defining sex, race

-Advocacy groups say greater clarity about the terms sex, religious creed and race would be a significant step forward, building on a 2018 decision by the commission to start accepting complaints about anti-LGBTQ+ discrimination.
+Advocacy groups say greater clarity about the terms “sex,” “religious creed” and “race” would be a significant step forward, building on a 2018 decision by the commission to start accepting complaints about LGBTQ discrimination.

 “There are some issues where it's very clear where the discrimination has happened or hasn't happened,” said Rachel Wentworth, executive director of the Fort Washington-based Housing Equality Center of Pennsylvania.
 “But there's a lot of gray areas, areas where the laws are worded in a way that's more broad.
 So we really welcome any type of regulation or guidance which clarifies some of what's covered under those laws.”

-Note: This story has been corrected to show the vice president of the Pennsylvania Chamber of Business and Industry is Alex Halper, not Alex Harper.